Rose Cottage is a Grade II listed building in the Somerset local planning authority area, England. Cottage.

 Description

-MATERIALS: the building is constructed of random local white Lias stone rubble which was previously covered with roughcast render which has mostly been removed (2014).
-The roof is clad with double Roman clay tiles with a stepped stone coping to the north-west gable and brick end chimney stacks.
+Rose Cottage is a cottage dating from approximately 1844.
+It is constructed of random white Lias stone rubble, originally covered with roughcast render, most of which has been removed.
+The roof is tiled with double Roman clay tiles, featuring a stepped stone coping to the north-west gable and brick end chimney stacks.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.